 - Real Estate

-We will ask you for your first seat preferences during the LPC.
-To help you to choose, we hold an event at the firm, hosted by the groups, to give you further information on your seat choices before you decide.
-We then allocate your first seat.
-Once you join the firm, we meet with you again to discuss your choices before confirming your remaining seats.
+We will ask you for your first seat preferences during the CCP.
+To help you to choose, we provide you with a detailed brochure and insightful videos, and host a live event at the firm, to give you further information on the seats available.
+We allocate your first seat ahead of you joining us, and then once you join the firm, we meet with you again to discuss your preferences before allocating your remaining seats.
 We aim to give everyone their first choices.
-If you later change your mind, you can always ask to alter your seats and we will do our best to meet your request.
+If you wish to change your seats at a later time, you can submit a request and we will do our best to accommodate this.

 As a trainee, you will also have the chance to apply for an international secondment.
 It is an excellent opportunity to develop, enjoy another culture and gain experience in a different working environment in a new jurisdiction.
 Not all trainees choose to apply, and a secondment is not compulsory.